When Development Outpaces Planning: how the city’s lagging data drives overdevelopment

 Implications of the City’s Complete Communities Approach

-• no guaranteed new transit in place to address mobility
+• No new transit in place

-• no meaningful increase in affordable housing units to those earning at or below the median income
+• no meaningful increase in affordable housing units

 • no pathway to home ownership and generational wealth